 - Withdrawing or feeling isolated

 Talking to a friend or family member about suicidal thoughts can be difficult.
-Dr. Ballew says giving the person a chance to express his or her feelings can provide some relief from their negative feelings.
+First and foremost, it important to give the person a chance to express their negative feelings as it might be able to provide some relief.
+Don’t judge what they have to say.

-“You could start the conversation with, ‘I have been worried about you lately and have noticed some changes in your behavior; you don’t seem like yourself lately,’” adds Dr. Ballew.
-“Let them open up about their day.
-Things can come out when you talk.”
+Try starting the conversation with, “I have been worried about you lately and have noticed some changes in your behavior; you don’t seem like yourself lately.
+Is something bothering you?”

 - When did you begin feeling like this?